leemccallum/MLIntroduction/session-1/README.md

 <img src="images/epochs.png"  height="300">

-By the time you reach epoch 500, the accuracy should be 1, which means the model is 100% accurate!
+By the time you reach epoch 500, the accuracy should be almost 1, which means the model is almost 100% accurate!

 Let's try our model with some value it hasn't seen before: